yellobyte/SoapESP32/README.md

 Most DLNA media servers I tested the library with showed some oddities.
 All compatibility issues I ran across have been fixed.
 Please note the following:

 - As of V1.3.0 a new function _searchServer()_ is available.
-The function sends UPnP search requests to media servers asking for a list of items that match certain criterias, e.g. the items _title_ must contain the string "xyz" or the files property _album_ must contain the string "abc", etc. Not all media servers support UPnP search requests though.
+The function sends UPnP content search requests to media servers asking for a list of items that match certain criterias, e.g. the items _title_ must contain the string "xyz" or the files property _album_ must contain the string "abc", etc. Not all media servers support UPnP search requests though.
 More info below.

 - Some media servers do not answer SSDP M-SEARCH requests but instead broadcast NOTIFY messages regularly, e.g. every minute or less.
 Therefore as of V1.2.0 the default network scan time of function _seekServer()_ has been increased from 5s to 60s, the scan section of this function has been improved and the function now accepts an integer value (5...120) for setting a specific scan duration (in sec) if needed.